USCiLab/cereal/_includes/polymorphism.markdown

 When serializing a polymorphic base class pointer, cereal uses [Run-Time Type Information (RTTI)] (http://en.wikipedia.org/wiki/Run-time_type_information) to determine the true type of the object at the location stored in the pointer.
 This type information is then used to look up the proper serialization methods in a map which will have been initialized at pre-execution time.
 Setting up these function maps is done by calling one of two macros (`CEREAL_REGISTER_TYPE` or `CEREAL_REGISTER_TYPE_WITH_NAME`) for each type.
 When writing the object to an archive, cereal will prefix your data with portable type information which is used to locate the proper serialization methods again when the archive is loaded.

+<span class="label label-warning">Important!</span>
-**Important:** Before registering a type, you must be sure that every archive type that will be used has already been included.
+Before registering a type, you must be sure that every archive type that will be used has already been included.

 ```cpp
 // Include any archives you plan on using with your type before